 Splitting and slotting create opportunities to place builders in the outer board, which can be used to hit or secure points on subsequent rolls.
 Early in the game is the time to take risks as there is time to recover.
 Leaving blots within 1-6 pips of your opponent’s checkers is dangerous as the probability of a hit can be high.
 If you leave a blot 7 or more pips away, the chances of a hit drop significantly.
 The table below indicates the risk of being hit at specified ranges.

 The obsession with security carries over to the second point, stacking.
 Frequently on our social evenings, we observe players with a collection of ‘candlesticks’ around the board.
 On occasion, we see stacks ten checkers high.
-These are secure, but they waste material because these checkers could be used to secure points elsewhere.
+These are secure, however, they waste material because these checkers could be used to secure points elsewhere.
 At the start of the game, your 6 and 13-points are already stacked 5 high.
 The objective should be to move these excess checkers forward, slotting to create opportunities to secure points on subsequent rolls.

 Perhaps, the surest sign of fear in social players is reluctance.
 There is an overall reluctance to split or slot checkers in fear of being hit.
-Splitting and slotting involves risk, but creates opportunities.
+Splitting and slotting involves risk, but create opportunities.
 These options can be played using probability to minimise the risk.
 There is also a reluctance to hit their opponent’s checkers in fear of being hit in return.
 Backgammon is a game of calculated risk and the player who plays the odds the best will normally come out on top.
 Sacrifices often need to be made to secure a better position for future rolls.